Thunder beat Rockets 103-94 to advance

 The Rockets were looking to become just the fourth team in NBA history to force a Game 7 after trailing 3-0.

 Martin finally gave the Thunder someone to take scoring pressure off Durant for the first time since All-Star Russell Westbrook had season-ending knee surgery.
-Martin had 21 points by halftime and Westbrook's replacement, Jackson helped out by scoring 17.
+He had 21 points by halftime and Westbrook's replacement, Reggie Jackson helped out by scoring 17.

 Oklahoma City used a 14-4 run at the beginning of the fourth quarter to take a 92-81 lead.
 Derek Fisher and Durant both hit 3-pointers in that stretch.
 Houston missed six shots, including two layups, and had two turnovers as the Thunder built the lead.

-Harden made a 3-pointer after that, but Fisher stole the ball from him on the next possession and Durant took it down and finished with an emphatic dunk, and Houston didn't threaten from there on.
+Harden made a 3-pointer after that, but Fisher stole the ball from him on the next possession and Durant took it down and finished with an exclamation point dunk, and Houston didn't threaten after that.

 "We were just stagnant and from there on out we couldn't get any movement and really couldn't get any shots off," Harden said.